imclarenpow/kp-author-site/README.md

 #### Progress Made

 - Changed header h1 from justify-self to text-align to fix issue where header displayed on left on mobile.
+- Added list of articles to about of website
+- Added css to list

+### Day 4

+Further Development.

+#### Progress Made

+- Added Search Bar for Page
+- Added links to books